The Wednesday Incident: Critical reviews

 "The Wednesday Incident" received positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "B+" grade and wrote, "'The Wednesday Incident' (apparently referring to Jake setting off the sprinklers in Holt's office) is an episode that goes by so quickly that, at first, it's easy to miss that there's really not a lot going on.
+Club gave the episode a "B+" grade and wrote, "'The Wednesday Incident' (apparently referring to Jake setting off the sprinklers in Holt's office) is an episode that goes by so quickly that, at first, it's easy to miss that there's really not a lot going on.
 There's barely even in C-plot in Terry's need to keep the precinct in order given Holt's mood, and the B-plot is mostly a few solid jokes that go by just as fast as the episode.
 It's very much a more easy breezy episode compared to what Brooklyn Nine-Nine usually does; for all of Brooklyn Nine-Nine's wackiness, it's typically a tightly plotted and structured comedy."
 Allie Pape from Vulture gave the show a 3 star rating out of 5 and wrote, "I'd hate to be among those responsible for coming up with 22 episodes' worth of plot every season, but by any reasonable standard, 'The Wednesday Incident' is an air ball, doing pretty much nothing to move any of Brooklyn Nine-Nine's recurring plotlines forward and not delivering many laughs with its one-off, hit-the-reset-button premise."

 Alan Sepinwall of HitFix wrote, "After a couple of slightly off episodes, it was nice to get an episode so strong that Terry pop-locking against a spray-painted robot street performer was just a minor treat."